Kunal-Ladhani/Ssense-Clone/README.md

 ## Product Page -

 1. This page gets the data about that specific product from the cateogory pages and displays it in detail here.

-3. You can add the product to your cart.
+2. You can add the product to your cart.
 The price / cutoff price / discount etc all are displayed here.

 ## Cart Page -

+1. User address details and delivery preferences are provided by users.

 ## Payment page -

+1. Multiple payment options are provided to users for payment.
+2. User enter details based on their payment preferences and then order is completed.